 13. Glampotel at Dundas Castle, The Forth Bridge

-With plenty on your doorstep to keep you busy too, including The Forth Bridge, Port Edgar, Deep Sea World, Edinburgh city attractions, and more, it’s an ideal spot for a family holiday.
+There’s plenty on your doorstep to keep you busy, including The Forth Bridge, Port Edgar, Deep Sea World, Edinburgh city attractions and more.
+It’s an ideal spot for a family holiday.

 Book a stay at Dundas Castle.